austinxewell/Budget-Tracker-PWA/README.md

 # Budget-Tracker-PWA

   # Description
   This application is designed to help you manage your budget.
 This application is a PWA and will work offline and update when connection is established.
 You are able to name your transaction and track wether it add funds or subtracts the funds in a helpful chart to track habbits.
+This applications uses technologies such as web manifests, service workers, is installable, and reactive on input.

   # Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)